How to Speed Up Your iPhone When It Starts Slowing Down

 A lot of the location-based “System Services” are not needed for the operation of your iPhone.
 We can disable them to conserve battery life and maybe even squeeze out an extra bit of performance.
 Go to your “Settings” app to begin.

 Then navigate to the section labeled “Privacy”, select the “Location Services” and finally the “System Services”.
 Feel free to deactivate any of these features, while we suggest keeping on “Find My iPhone” at the very least.

 Getting rid of any photos and videos you don’t need will free up some space on your iPhone, which leaves more for the system to work with.
 Remember?
 Free space is always useful, as stated at the beginning of this guide.
 Tap the trash can icon and select e.g. “Delete Photo” to delete a single image.
 See this guide for more…

 Reduce Motion and/or transparencySettings → Accessibility → Motion → Reduce Motion

 This will probably have a very noticeable effect on your iPhone’s performance: The animation effects introduced in the latest versions of iOS surely take a toll on the processor and result in lag or stuttering on older hardware.

-Another layer of effects is found in the Accessibility menu as well, look into the “Increase Contrast” option.
-The topmost toggle governs the transparency and blur effects, which can also be disabled by enabling the “Reduce Transparency” toggle.
+Another layer of effects is found in the Accessibility menu as well.
+Open the “Settings” app, go to “Accessibility” and select “Display & Text Size”.
+Then tap the button next to “Reduce Transparency”.
 This should also give your iPhone quite a boost.

 Last but not least, it is always a great idea to reboot your iPhone from time to time, which will fix a lot of intermittent issues and clean up some of the caches.